- Eligibility Criteria

 - Where a business operates through a trust structure, the applicant will be required to provide additional information to demonstrate an aggregated annual turnover of $75,000 or more is derived through the trust, as opposed to a business linked to a trust.

 For all of the above listed alternative circumstances, and other that you may experience, you are required to contact Service NSW to discuss.
+Please note that applications for this COVID-19 Business Grant will close on 1 October 2021.

 For details on all the business support packages announced by both the Federal & State Governments read our article here.